Reader in French Studies

 - Kayte Stokoe's work on the theory, practice and cultural representation of drag;

-I contribute to final-year French language teaching and assessment.
+I also contribute to final-year French language teaching and assessment and MA teaching.

 I will be on research leave in the Autumn and Spring Terms of academic year 2015-16.

 - Jacques Rancière : Eine Einführung (Vienna: Turia + Kant, 2014), a German translation by Brita Pohl, with a new Afterword, of the monograph immediately below.